mGalarnyk/Python_Tutorials/Scrapy/README.md

 ## First Spider

+![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/1stSpiderPlaceholder.png)

 5. (placeholder, will change when make code) This is the code for our first Spider.
-Save it in a file named quotes_spider.py under the fundrazr/spiders directory in your project:
+Save it in a file named fundrazr_scrape.py under the fundrazr/spiders directory in your project:

-![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/1stSpiderPlaceholder.png)

-The current fundrazr directory has the following contents:
+The current fundrazr directory should have the following contents:
 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/DirectoryafterMakingFile.png)

 6. Navigate to cd Code/Python/GoFundMe